grafana/agent/production/kubernetes/README.md

      replace `${REMOTE_WRITE_USERNAME}` with the username used to connect to the remote write API.

-3. Apply the modified `agent.yaml` file: `kubectl apply -f agent.yaml`.
+3. Apply the modified `agent.yaml` file: `kubectl -ndefault apply -f agent.yaml`.

 ## Rebuilding the YAML file